Help is available. Prevent drug misuse & overdose.

 Substance use disorder does not discriminate.
 It affects people of all ages, races, and socioeconomic backgrounds.
 Don’t make the mistake of thinking that it cannot happen to you or your loved ones.

 One of the keys to prevention is recognizing the signs of potential substance use disorder.
-If you can catch the signs before it begins, you may be able to prevent some of its negative effects.
+If you can catch the signs before it begins, you may be able to prevent some of the negative effects of its negative effects.
 Signs of substance use disorder include:

 - Disinterest in activities